OpenBMB/ChatDev/wiki.md

 ## Local Demo

-- you can start a flask app fist get a local demo, including enhanced visualized logs, replay demo, and a simple ChatChain Visualizer.
+- you can start a flask app first to get a local demo, including enhanced visualized logs, replay demo, and a simple ChatChain Visualizer.

 ```